-The people of Denmark celebrate Valentine’s Day in a very traditional way.
+People celebrate Valentine’s Day in Denmark on a very traditional way.
 Cards, flowers, and love notes are the three main components of the celebration.
 There are however some ways that are uniquely Danish in practice.

 Valentine’s Day celebrations started rather late in Denmark.
 The Danes apparently only warmed up to the idea sometime during the early 1990s.
 They fashioned it from the American custom but made modifications.
 Thus the Danish Valentine resulted which is celebrated with much fanfare and activity.